Unlocking the Scale: 6 Unexpected Factors That Could Be Contributing to Your Weight Gain

 6-year research conducted at Harvard School of Public Health studied the influence of watching TV on physical health conditions (50 thousand volunteers participated in this study).
 It was found that even two hours a day in front of the TV screen increases the risk of obesity by 23%!
 It happens because we thoughtlessly take another snack from the fridge.
 For example, we might be nervous about the news or scared of a thriller.
 So it is very simple to get fat from such TV sessions.
 That’s why you need to forget about news, letters, and social networks while eating.
 Try to eat slowly and derive pleasure from each meal.

 Unfortunately, stress and deadlines, as well as other nuisances, are a real problem for your weight.
 Acute stress suppresses appetite, but chronic stress requires constant eating.
 Scientific research confirms that depressed and anxious people suffer from excess weight more often than others.
 For that reason, try to look at the bright side of life.
 And if you can't handle it yourself, visit your doctor and find out how to treat lingering stress with the help of psychotherapy or medication.

 Some drugs do cause weight gain as a side effect.
 These are certain types of diuretics, anticonvulsants, antihistamines, antidepressants, antidiabetic drugs, corticosteroids, and antipsychotics.

 What to do?
 Read the instructions carefully before starting the course of treatment.
-If weight gain has already started and the drug could not be replaced or canceled, see your doctor adjust your diet, water intake, and physical activity.
+If weight gain has already started and the drug cannot be replaced or canceled, see your doctor to adjust your diet, water intake, and physical activity.
 In most cases, weight gain while the medication is not associated with fat accumulation but with water retention in the body (try a bioimpedance test to check it).

 Social Circle and Excess Weight